What does the PharmD credential represent?

-The program consists of course work (completed in-person for the full-time pathway and primarily online for the part-time pathway) and experiential placements completed at various practices sites (community pharmacies, hospitals and clinics) across the Alberta and Canada.
+The program consists of course work (completed in-person for the On-Campus pathway and primarily online for the Distance pathway) and experiential placements completed at various practices sites (community pharmacies, hospitals and clinics) across the Alberta and Canada.

 How many courses will I need to take?